softeng364/resources/labwork/lab5/lab5.md

 To receive credit for completing the worksheet, please complete the [Lab 5 Quiz](https://canvas.auckland.ac.nz/courses/31482/quizzes/24192) on Canvas.
 You'll receive feedback immediately afterwards, and may choose to redo the quiz if you wish.

 > Several activities on the lab worksheet are framed as "questions", but responses needn't be submitted (i.e. the on-line quiz is the only submission required).
-Please don't hesitate to speak to a member of the 364 team during the lab if you are unsure of what a suitable response might be.
+Nonetheless, please don't hesitate to speak to a member of the 364 team during the lab if you are unsure of what a suitable response might be.

 ---